barryclark/jekyll-now/archive.md

 permalink: /COVID19/archive/
 ---

+### July 12th, 2021 thoughts & takeaways:

+* June airport passenger traffic was 99% of "normal", as compared to February 2020.
+I'd expect the 4th of July weekend to be a big spike in the data.

+* Daily traffic volumes ticked up by about 5% in June to about 90% of normal traffic conditions.

+* As theorized, the spike in incidents in May was likely caused by the rainy weather.
+The daily rate has fallen down to about 125 incidents per day.

+* The Google mobility data is something I have been watching closely over the past couple weeks.
+Travel to workplaces is still only about 65% of pre-covid numbers.
+Travel to Transit Stations has actually surpassed the workplaces category and is 70% of pre-covid.

+***

 ### June 4th, 2021 thoughts & takeaways:

 * A big jump in passenger traffic at the airport over the course of May.
 The last day of available data (Saturday, May 15th) shows 99% of normal pre-covid passenger traffic.
 The weekends are